Dubrow's Cafeteria

 Dubrow's was a New York City landmark for many decades with restaurants in both Manhattan and Brooklyn and later in Miami Beach.

-There were two Dubrow’s Cafeterias in Brooklyn, one on Kings Highway and one on Eastern Parkway.
-The Dubrow’s Cafeteria in Miami Beach was located on Lincoln Road.
-The Manhattan Dubrow's was an important part of New York's Garment district in the early- to mid-twentieth century.
+There were two Dubrow’s Cafeterias in Brooklyn, one on Kings Highway at the corner of East 16th Street and one on Eastern Parkway near Utica Avenue.
+The cafeteria in Miami Beach was on Lincoln Road.
+The Manhattan Dubrow's was an important part of New York's Garment District in the early- to mid-twentieth century.
 It was a hub of activity for the International Ladies' Garment Workers' Union.

-Many famous politicians used both the Brooklyn and the Manhattan locations as stumping spots for their political campaigns.
-These included Presidents John F. Kennedy, and Jimmy Carter when they were running for office, Robert F. Kennedy, and Hugh Carey and W. Averell Harriman, both former governors of New York.
+Many politicians used both the Brooklyn and the Manhattan locations as stumping spots for their political campaigns.
+These included Presidents John F. Kennedy and Jimmy Carter.
+Among the other politicians who were running for office and made campaign stops at Dubrow's were Robert F. Kennedy.
+New York gubernatorial candidates who campaigned at Dubrow's included Hugh Carey and W. Averell Harriman.
 According to multiple biographies, baseball player Sandy Koufax announced his decision to sign with the Brooklyn Dodgers in front of Dubrow's Cafeteria on Kings Highway in Brooklyn.
-The children's author Bruce Coville also wrote about working at Dubrow's for a brief period of time.
-The Manhattan Dubrow's was the site of the American Playhouse production "The Cafeteria", based on the short story (today online here) by Isaac Bashevis Singer, which was featured on PBS.
+The children's author Bruce Coville also wrote about working at Dubrow's for a brief period.
+The Manhattan Dubrow's was the site of the American Playhouse production of The Cafeteria, which was based on the short story with the same name by Isaac Bashevis Singer.
+The production was broadcast on PBS.

-The last Dubrow's, located in the Garment District in Manhattan, closed in 1985.
+The Dubrow's on Kings Highwary closed in 1978.
+The last Dubrow's, in Manhattan's Garment District, closed in 1985.

-In 2023, Three Hills (division of Cornell University Press) published a collection of photographs of Dubrow's taken by Marcia Bricker Halperin.
+In 2023, Three Hills (a division of Cornell University Press) published Marcia Bricker Halperin's book containing a collection of her photographs of Dubrow's.
 The book includes essays about Dubrow's by several people including the playwright Donald Margulies.